 - Pomegranate arils for garnish

-Grease six mini cheesecake molds or a six inch springform pan with coconut oil (if using springform pan line the bottom with parchment paper).
+Grease six mini cheesecake molds or a consistency springform pan with coconut oil (if using springform pan line the bottom with parchment paper).

 Add the pecans, almond flour, pitted dates, coconut oil, cinnamon and salt to a food processor or high-powered blender and pulverize until it comes together into a dough.
 Press the dough evenly along the bottom of the prepared pan.